yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 ## Step 1 -- Create the Processing Unit Container

-A processing unit container is an extension of the {{GigaSpaces.XAP.ProcessingUnit.Containers.AbstractProcesingUnitContainer}} class, which is deployed and executed inside the Service Grid.
-You need to create your own library with your own extension of the {{GigaSpaces.XAP.ProcessingUnit.Containers.AbstractProcesingUnitContainer}} class.
+A processing unit container is an extension of the `GigaSpaces.XAP.ProcessingUnit.Containers.AbstractProcesingUnitContainer` class, which is deployed and executed inside the Service Grid.
+You need to create your own library with your own extension of the `GigaSpaces.XAP.ProcessingUnit.Containers.AbstractProcesingUnitContainer` class.

 ## Step 2 -- Create a Deployment pu.config File

 You need a config file, which is used to deploy the Processing Unit Container.
-This config file must be named {{pu.config}} and needs to be placed together with your processing unit container implementation assemblies.
+This config file must be named `pu.config` and needs to be placed together with your processing unit container implementation assemblies.
 {anchor:pu.config}

 ## Step 3 -- Configure the Deployment pu.config File

-The {{pu.config}} you've created needs to be edited to point to your Processing Unit Container implementation.
+The `pu.config` you've created needs to be edited to point to your Processing Unit Container implementation.
 The file should contain the following data:

-(on) It is recommended to use the {{pu.config}} file located in {{<GigaSpaces Root>\Examples\ProcessingUnit\Feeder\Deployment}} as a template.
+(on) It is recommended to use the `pu.config` file located in `<GigaSpaces Root>\Examples\ProcessingUnit\Feeder\Deployment` as a template.

 {code:xml}
 <?xml version="1.0" encoding="utf-8" ?>